clobatoc21/HouseRentingPriceAnalyzer/README.md

 # Files

+- train_titanic_og.csv: it contains data from passengers inside the Titanic ship when it sunk.
+Before fixes, includes information regarding the survival, used to train the model.
 - train_titanic.csv: it contains data from passengers inside the Titanic ship when it sunk.
-Includes information regarding the survival, used to train the model.
+Used for analysis, includes information regarding the survival, used to train the model.
 - test_titanic.csv: it contains data from passengers inside the Titanic ship when it sunk.
 Does not include information regarding the survival, which will be predicted as part of the exercise.
+-

 # Libraries
 - dplyr